 Contrary to the suggestions of Pinker and others, there is actually very little archaeological evidence for group conflict in our distant past.
 This suggests that war only became common as larger, sedentary civilizations emerged around 12,000 years ago.
 Many anthropologists dispute the notion that non-state societies today provide evidence that conflict is part of the human condition, accusing academics like Napoleon Chagnon of distorting results to suit their ideologies.
 Humans have been responsible for terrible acts of violence throughout our history, but the study of human cultures past and present shows that we are defined far more by cooperation and the avoidance of conflict than by violence.
 Otherwise, we would not have got where we are today.

 The Bottom Line: No one would deny that humans are capable of immense violence.
-(Oklahoma City, 9/11, Las Vegas, Sandy Hook, Christchurch, and all the other attacks in between, not to mention the bombing of Nagasaki and Hiroshima, the list of incidents of mass violence seems to only grow longer.
+(Oklahoma City, 9/11, Sandy Hook, Las Vegas, Parkland, Christchurch, and all the other attacks in between and since, not to mention the bombing of Nagasaki and Hiroshima, the list of incidents of mass violence seems to only grow longer.
 But is the solution to accept violence as part of human nature and look for ways to deal with it, or do we need to rid ourselves of this misguided notion altogether?